lonesoulsurfer/Mutant_Generative_Arduino_Synth/README.md

  Meebleeps awesome Mutant Synth in modular format

 First and foremost - I need to do a huge shoutout to MeeBleeps (https://github.com/Meebleeps/MeeBleeps-Mutant-Synth) who designed this amazing synth.
 I've designed a PCB and front panel to fit modular synths or you could use it as a stand alone synth if you wanted to.
-You can power it from 9 to 12 V's
+You can power the synth used a voltage range from 9 to 12V's

 You can find a step by step guide on my Instructables page on how to build your own - https://www.instructables.com/Mutant-Generative-Arduino-Synth/